 - Transition in Phases: Move a few customers and the corresponding data over the cloud.
 See how it works and if everything seems to work just fine, move a few more until you eventually move everything to the cloud.

 The popular cloud migration service providers, i.e., AWS, Azure, and Google Cloud, work on a pay-as-you-go model, i.e., you only pay for what you use.
 Moreover, these service providers also offer tools such as price calculators and TCO (Total Cost of Ownership) calculators for estimating cloud expenditures based on the services and tools you choose.

 5. What is Cloud Rightsizing?

-If you choose Rehost as your cloud migration strategy, you are in a way lifting the workload from on-premise as it is and shifting it to the cloud.
+If you select Rehost as your cloud migration strategy, you are, in a way lifting the workload from on-premise as it is and shifting it to the cloud.
 In this case, you would require excess compute and storage capacity, thus increasing the overall cost of ownership.
 To avoid this situation, rightsizing is needed, i.e., a practice to analyze workloads thoroughly to remove redundancies and outdated records.